 How To Make Pig Pickin Cake Recipe

-Make the frosting by combining the pineapple and pudding mix.
+- Make the frosting by combining the pineapple and pudding mix.
 Let stand for 2 minutes before incorporating the whipped topping.
-Spread on the cooled cake.
-Garnish as desired and serve.

 Recipe Notes

-Pan size – You can make this cake in a 9×13 as indicated, but you can also do two 9 inch round pans to create a layer cake.
+- Pan size – You can make this cake in a 9×13 as indicated, but you can also do two 9-inch round pans to create a layer cake.
 You can also use a larger sheet cake pan.
 You might have to make more frosting, depending on how thick you want it!

-Mixing – I like to use the double beaters of a handheld mixer to break up the mandarin oranges.
+- Mixing – I like to use the double beaters of a handheld mixer to break up the mandarin oranges.
 If you don’t have this option, give them a rough chop with a knife or a quick blitz in the food processor to get the desired texture.

 I store this cake in a well-sealed container in the fridge.
 If you’re serving it at an outdoor venue, be sure to keep it cool!

+- Can You Freeze This?
 Yes, you can freeze this cake, but it’s recommended to do so without the frosting.
 A major plus here is that when you’re ready to frost, your cake is completely cooled.
 You risk nothing by omitting the possibility of runny frosting, the cake is already assembled when you need it, and if you don’t mind me saying, this cake tastes incredible when it’s partially frozen.
+Allow the cake to cool completely.
+Wrap it well, and you can freeze it for up to 4 months.

-This recipe is best made a day ahead of time.
+- Make-Ahead Tips: This recipe is best made a day ahead of time.
 It lets all the flavors mingle and mellow.
 You can also freeze the cake as mentioned above as a make-ahead option.

 Pig Pickin Cake Recipe